With Spring on the way, seasoned gardeners are already looking at seed catalogs and picking out their varieties they’ll plant this year.

 - Have a learner’s attitude and use your local library to read and get free access to information.

-With all the information I hope you have a great experience and Spring as you plan and plant your very own garden.
+With all the information given, I hope you have a great experience as you plan and plant your very own garden.

 Happy Planting – Heather Earles